phpwintools/wmi-scripting/README.md

 `$scripting->query('remote')->loggedOnUser()->get();`

+Whether you use `$scripting->query($connection = null)->modelName()` or `::query($connection = null)` you are dropped into a basic query builder which currently only allows `select` and `where` clauses.
+If there are any subject matter experts who would like to guide me on how this query builder should look please contact me.

 ##### Testing

-You can call `Scripting:fack($testCase)->win32Model($class_name);` to create a fake for testing without actually connection to a WMI service.
+You can call `Scripting:fack($testCase)->win32Model($class_name);` to create a fake for testing without actually creating a real connection to a WMI service.

 #### @Todo: Finish Docs